ucbi/uniform/guides/introduction/Getting Started.md

 `mix uniform.eject`.

-Since each Elixir project is different, **it is up to you** to determine which files need to be ejected to emit a working application.
+Since each Elixir project is different, **it is up to you** to determine which files need to be ejected in your project to emit a working application.

 > #### Are you building Phoenix apps? {: .tip}
 >